john-science/john-science.github.io/_drafts/2024-06-22-cactus-observatory.md

 ### Jon

-Jon was in his late middle ages and always wore brand new jeans and a black t-shirt.
+Jon was in his late middle ages and always wore brand new jeans and an old black t-shirt.
 Middle aged or not, he had thick, dark hair, which was usually a total mess.
-He was not super friendly or out-going, but he was nice enough.
-He had worked for Southern California Edision for decades, and had worked at the site when it was still a power plant.
-He was retired now, and just worked at the observatory for one day a week as kind of a hobby.
-He loved his pick-up truc, and every time I ever saw him he had a 7-Eleven Big Gulp of Coca-Cola in his front seat.
-He drank at least four of them every day.
-He once told me, "I try not to drink water," which must be hard what you live in the desert.
+He was never talkative, but he was never rude either.
+And he was retired, so he never cared enough to get frustrated at work.
+He had worked for Southern California Edision for decades, back when the site was still a power plant.
+He drove a new pick-up truck, and every time I ever saw him he had a 7-Eleven Big Gulp of Coca-Cola in his front seat.
+He drank at least four of them a day, every day.
+He once told me, "I try not to drink water," which I thought must be a challenge when you live in the desert.

-> TODO: Working alone?
-What I learned over the next few weeks though, was that John was not a full-time employee.
-He wasn't there, 40 or 60 hours by a week.
-Like, I was now he was just there, occasionally 20 hours a week, probably less one day a week.
-They didn't pay him to be full time and he didn't want to work full time.
+I learned that Jon would only be on site one day a week.
+He was retired, and only worked one day a week as a sort of hobby.
+That meant that of the 70 hours a week I was working, I would be alone for all but 8 of them.

 ### black widows and engine degreaser

+That first day, Jon taught me a lot about working at the observatory.
+He taught me that I should use the site truck to drive around the facility, instead of walking.
+Because of the snakes.
+He taught me how to do electrical and mechanical repairs on all the mirrors, but first he taught me that every steel pedestal a mirror sat on was filled with Black Widow spiders or snakes, or both.
+The site was essentially a nature preserve.

+We showed me around the control room at the big map of all the mirrors that were not working yet.
+It was nearly all of them.
+So he drove me out to a particular mirror.
+It was huge, up close.
+A 6m x 6m square mirror, rotating on a heavy steel tube.
+At the top of the tube was a motor that could move the multi-ton mirror.
+And, at chest height on the side of the tue as a little access panel to the electronic controls for the mirror.
+These all needed to be inspected, and most of them needed serious maintenance; replacing components that required a little soldering back in the control building.

+And that was my job for the summer; to go through and fix mirror after mirror.
+Until I could prove from the control room that it was moving as it should.

+The steel tubes that held up the mirrors were not air tight though, there was a big gap near the ground where things could get in.
+So Jon showed me that every time he approached a mirror the first thing he did was bang on the steel tube hard.

 > TODO: The observatory was basically a wildlife preserve.
 Every time you opened a tube, I learned therapy snakes or spider nests.
 The most common snakes and spiders.
 I'd see on site the black widows and rattlesnakes.
 I was told And so I got working and for a few hours, the maintenance guy showed me all the various ins and outs of fixing the electronics and the mechanical Motors that moved the arms.